pranRV/portfolioCC/README.md

 2. Open `index.html` in your web browser.
 3. To edit content, simply modify the HTML in `index.html`.

+## Deployment Steps

+1. Push the HTML file to GitHub
+2. Create a new EC2 instance
+3. Clone the GitHub repository
+4. Create Dockerfile and build image
+5. Run Docker container
+6. Access via EC2 Public IP
+7. Push image to Docker Hub
 ---

 Feel free to reach out if you have any suggestions or feedback!